Residents step forward with stories as Salisbury collects information on flooding solutions - Salisbury Post

 To access the survey, visit salisburync.gov/StormwaterSurvey.
 Residents can request a paper survey in English or Spanish by calling Damian Gaiski-Weitz at 704-338-6812.The deadline for completing the Stormwater Master Plan survey is March 31.

-A county-wide problem
+A countywide problem

 Salisbury is only gathering feedback on flooding from those who live within the city’s limits, but flooding issues extended throughout the county last year.